biji/simplenetspeed/README.md

 - [x] Human readable stylesheet // used minimum width and removed repetitive codes
 - [x] Used ES6 classes for less code and more efficent javascript
 - [x] Right Click to toggle visibility of total data used //If you will Right click on 4th mode i.e. total speed mode then total speed counter will reset to 0 MB.
+- [x] If network is not connected, then after 12 sec display text "--" for 1st mode, "----" for 2nd mode, "------" for 3rd mode, "--------" for 4th mode, for fifth mode it will display total data used(MB), Normal Right click functionality will show total data used except in 5th mode

 #### Todo :
-- [ ] If network is not connected, then after 15 sec display text "---" instead of 0 b/s
+   *Nothing Todo*

-if you face any issues you can open pull request and can type your issue with images or error codes
+if you face any **issues** you can **open pull request** and can type your issue with images or error codes

 > **Left click to change modes**